elightup/slim-seo/readme.txt

 - Fixed: Fix custom meta tags for terms

 = 3.0.0 =
-- Added: Add meta box for entering custom meta tags for posts and terms
+- Add meta box for entering custom meta tags for posts and terms
-- Added: Add settings page for entering header/footer code (Google Analytics, Google Tag Manager, webmaster tools verification)
+- Add settings page for entering header/footer code (Google Analytics, Google Tag Manager, webmaster tools verification)

 = 2.1.1 =
-- Changed: Output paginated sitemap for sites with thousands of posts
+- Output paginated sitemap for sites with thousands of posts

 = 2.1.0 =
-- Added: Add support for AMP
+- Add support for AMP
-- Added: Add image sitemap
+- Add image sitemap
-- Added: Add Organization schema
+- Add Organization schema

 = 2.0.3 =
 - Fixed: Fix no error notice on WooCommerce login page.
 - Added: Add SSL warning.

 = 2.0.2 =
-- Improved: Disable schema markup for Beaver Theme and Genesis.
+- Disable schema markup for Beaver Theme and Genesis.

 = 2.0.1 =
-- Fixed: Output Article and Author for single posts only.
+- Output Article and Author for single posts only.

 = 2.0.0 =
-- Improved: Improved Schema markup.
+- Improved Schema markup.
 Use united schema output inside one `<script>` tag and add connections between entities.
 See [documentation](https://wpslimseo.com/docs/schema/) for details.

 = 1.5.1 =
-- Changed: Removed preferred site name from JSON-LD as Google drops support for it.
+- Removed preferred site name from JSON-LD as Google drops support for it.
-- Changed: Made notification dismissible.
+- Made notification dismissible.

 = 1.5.0 =
 - Added: Added excerpt to pages to let users customize meta description, especially for static homepage.